Large Deviations in the Symmetric Simple Exclusion Process with Slow Boundaries: A Hydrodynamic Perspective: Abstract

-\section{Abstract}
+\section{{Abstract}}

-{\bf We revisit the one-dimensional model of the symmetric simple exclusion process \emph{slowly} coupled with two unequal reservoirs at the boundaries.
-In its non-equilibrium stationary state, the large deviations functions of density and current have been recently derived using exact microscopic analysis by Derrida \textit{et al.} in J. Stat.
-Phys.
-182, 15 (2021).
-We present an independent derivation using the hydrodynamic approach of the macroscopic fluctuation theory (MFT).
-The slow coupling introduces additional boundary terms in the MFT-action which modifies the spatial boundary conditions for the associated variational problem.
-For the density large deviations, we explicitly solve the corresponding Euler-Lagrange equation using a simple \emph{local} transformation of the optimal fields.
+\textbf{We revisit the one-dimensional model of the symmetric simple exclusion process \emph{slowly} coupled with two unequal reservoirs at the boundaries.
+In its non-equilibrium stationary state, the large deviations functions of density and current have been recently derived using exact microscopic analysis by Derrida, Hirschberg and Sadhu in} \href{https://doi.org/10.1007/s10955-020-02680-3}{\textit{J Stat Phys} \textbf{182}, 15 (2021)}. \textbf{We present an independent derivation using the hydrodynamic approach of the macroscopic fluctuation theory (MFT).
+The slow coupling introduces additional boundary terms in the MFT-action, which modifies the spatial boundary conditions for the associated variational problem.
+For the density large deviations, we explicitly solve the corresponding Euler-Lagrange equations using a simple \emph{local} transformation of the optimal fields.
 For the current large deviations, our solution is obtained using the additivity principle.
-In addition to recovering the expression of the large deviation functions, our solution describes the most probable path for these rare fluctuations.}
+In addition to recovering the expression of the large deviations functions, our solution describes the most probable path for these rare fluctuations.}